Collider probes of baryogenesis with maximal CP asymmetry: Collider Signals

 due to the different hyper-charges of left- and right-handed muons in the SM~\cite{ParticleDataGroup:2020ssz}.
 The difference between couplings of the left- and right-handed muons to the $Z$ boson leads to a non-zero spin component of the virtual $Z$ boson.
 This gives rise to the spin asymmetry of $\psi$, which propagates to the angular distribution of its decay products.
 However, the specific value of $A_{\rm FB}$ depends on the $\psi$ mass, due to the washout in the boost kinematics.
 As a consequence, we obtain that the $A_{\rm FB}$ of the mono-jet signal approximately linearly depends on $M_{\psi}$, as shown in the lower panel of Fig.~\ref{fig:AFB}.

 In order to quantify the sensitivity of a high-energy muon collider on the $A_{\rm FB}$ in our model, we propose a measure defined as

 where $N_\pm=\calL\sigma_\pm$ are the event numbers in the forward and backward directions, respectively.
 Here we take the leading jet instead of the inclusive one, which will enhance the asymmetry due to the reduction of jet number in $N_++N_-$.
 The $N_{\rm SM}$ is the SM background, which contributes to $A_{\rm FB}$ negligibly, to be shown later.
-The $\epsilon$ parameter is introduced to quantify the systematic uncertainty, with a value varying between $0$ and $1\%$ in optimistic and conservative scenarios, respectively.
+The $\epsilon$ parameter is introduced to quantify the systematic uncertainty.
+Due to the clean environment at the muon collider as a lepton collider, we expect the systematic uncertainty can bring down to well under control.
+In some previous studies, a 0.1\% systematic uncertainty is taken as a nominal choice~\cite{Han:2020uak,Accettura:2023ked}.
+In this work, we vary $\epsilon$ between 0 and 1\% as optimistic and conservative scenarios, respectively.

 Naively thinking, the mono-jet signal at a high-energy muon collider is a background-free process.
 However, as the representative diagram in Fig.~\ref{fig:feynBG} shows, recoiled by a missing transverse energy in $Z\to\nu\bar{\nu}$, the di-jet production through a photon or $Z$ boson conversion can fake the background.
 In Fig.~\ref{fig:bkgdist} (left), we compare the distribution of transverse momentum of a jet pair $p_T^{jj}$ against the mono-jet signal $p_T^j$.
 On the right panel of Fig.~\ref{fig:bkgdist}, we show the di-jet separation distance $R_{jj}=\sqrt{(\Delta\phi_{jj})^2+(\Delta\eta_{jj})^2}$ in this fake background with different $p_T^{jj}$ cuts.
 We see that when $p_T^{jj}>1~\TeV$, the di-jet separation peaks around $R_{jj}\sim2M_{Z}/p_T^{jj,\min}<0.2$, which would be very difficult to differentiate from the mono-jet signal.
 In addition, we have a side peak for $R_{jj}\to 0$, which reflects the collinear $\gamma\to q\bar{q}$ splitting.